DanielGilchrist/poke_search/README.md

 Usage: poke_search <COMMAND>

 Commands:
-  moves    See moves for a pokemon move     See information about a move pokemon  See information about a pokemon
+  ability  See information about an ability item     See information about an item moves    See moves for a pokemon move     See information about a move pokemon  See information about a pokemon